dbane744/traffic_model/README.md

 -Press the reset button if you would like to start from the originally imported model environment.

-SAVING THE MODEL'S CURRENT STATE AND STATISTICS
+SAVING THE MODEL'S CURRENT STATE AND STATISTICS:

 -While the model window is currently displaying an environment select file --> save to save the current state.
 This state can be then loaded into the application and is treated as the environment's original state (the reset button will reset to that).